ExpressGateway/express-gateway.io/_posts/2018-02-02-amazon-api-gateway-compare-express-gateway.markdown

 You can also manage Amazon API Gateway separately by maintaining a [Swagger configuration in JSON](https://swagger.io/) and [importing the configuration](https://docs.aws.amazon.com/apigateway/latest/developerguide/stages.html) into Amazon API Gateway every time you make a change.
 This would enable you to track your API gateway configuration in a version control system like git.

 Express Gateway's high-level configuration is defined in a [YAML file](https://www.express-gateway.io/docs/configuration/)  that you can track in GitHub.
-There is also a [CLI](https://www.express-gateway.io/docs/cli/) and [admin RESTful API](https://www.express-gateway.io/docs/admin/) for managing users and credentials, but unfortunately there is no officially supported GUI for the admin API.
+There is also a [CLI](https://www.express-gateway.io/docs/cli/) and [admin API](https://www.express-gateway.io/docs/admin/) for managing users and credentials, but unfortunately there is no officially supported GUI for the admin API.
 However, unless you need to create users and credentials, you can configure Express Gateway entirely using a [YAML](https://www.yaml.org/start.html) file.
 This means tracking your API gateway configuration in a version control system like git is trivial.

 Another limitation of Amazon API Gateway is that your gateway has a separate configuration for [each resource](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html#api-gateway-overview-developer-experience-managing-api).
 There is no way to configure your gateway to handle requests differently based on the request hostname or the IP address of the incoming request and there's no way to share logic between resources, unless you write your own code in AWS Lambda.
 With Express Gateway, you can turn on features like rate-limiting by hostname or by IP address [with a single line in your config file](https://www.express-gateway.io/docs/policies/rate-limiter#example-specific-api-host), and [policies](https://www.express-gateway.io/docs/policies/) enable you to reuse logic in different [pipelines](https://www.express-gateway.io/docs/core-concepts#pipelines).